vearutop/flatjsonl/README.md

   -csv string
         Output to CSV file.
   -field-limit int
-        Max length of field value, exceeding tail is truncated, 0 for unlimited. (default 1000) -hide-progress
+        Max length of field value, exceeding tail is truncated, 0 for unlimited.
+  -hide-progress
         Do not show progress in STDERR.
   -input string